khanhnamle1994/cracking-the-data-science-interview/EBooks/Machine-Learning-In-Action/README.md

 ## Part 2 - Forecasting numeric values with Regression

 ### Chapter 8 - Predicting numeric values: Regression

+**Pros:** Easy to interpret results, computationally inexpensive.

+**Cons:** Poorly models nonlinear data.

+**Works with:** Numeric values, nominal values.

+General Approach to Regression:
+1. Collect: Any method.
+2. Prepare: We’ll need numeric values for regression.
+Nominal values should be mapped to binary values.
+3. Analyze: It’s helpful to visualized 2D plots.
+Also, we can visualize the regression weights if we apply shrinkage methods.
+4. Train: Find the regression weights.
+5. Test: We can measure the R^2, or correlation of the predicted value and data, to measure the success of our models.
+5. Use: With regression, we can forecast a numeric value for a number of inputs.
+This is an improvement over classification because we’re predicting a continuous value rather than a discrete category.

+**Summary**

+Regression is the process of predicting a target value similar to classification.
+The difference between regression and classification is that the variable forecasted in regression is continuous, whereas it’s discrete in classification.
+Regression is one of the most useful tools in statistics.
+Minimizing the sum-of-squares error is used to find the best weights for the input features in a regression equation.
+Regression can be done on any set of data provided that for an input matrix X, you can compute the inverse of X^T * X. Just because you can compute a regression equation for a set of data doesn’t mean that the results are very good.
+One test of how “good” or significant the results are is the correlation between the predicted values yHat and the original data y.

+When you have more features than data points, you can’t compute the inverse of X^T * X. If you have more data points than features, you still may not be able to compute X^T * X if the features are highly correlated.
+Ridge regression is a regression method that allows you to compute regression coefficients despite being unable to compute the inverse of X^T * X.

+Ridge regression is an example of a shrinkage method.
+Shrinkage methods impose a constraint on the size of the regression coefficients.
+Another shrinkage method that’s powerful is the lasso.
+The lasso is difficult to compute, but stagewise linear regression is easy to compute and gives results close to those of the lasso.

+Shrinkage methods can also be viewed as adding bias to a model and reducing the variance.
+The bias/variance tradeoff is a powerful concept in understanding how altering a model impacts the success of a model.

 ### Chapter 9 - Tree-based Regression